10 Project Portfolio Management (PPM) Trends for 2026

 Completing projects and programs on time and on budget is no longer the only critical success factor in Project Portfolio Management.
 The key now is to connect execution with strategy, and to have the processes, tools and knowledge bases in place to ensure value delivery and continuous improvement.

-In short, The important thing is not that you know all the trends, or that you apply them all at the same time.
+In short, the important thing is not that you know all the trends, or that you apply them all at the same time.
 You should evaluate, based on the nature of your organization, which of them will bring you positive results in your daily performance.
 And, of course, to have tools that are flexible and adaptable enough to allow you to implement these new trends.

 Get stories like this in your inbox